juev/awesome-stars/README.md

 ## Others

+- [nathanlesage/academics-on-mastodon](https://github.com/nathanlesage/academics-on-mastodon) – A list of various lists consisting of academics on Mastodon
 - [simonw/scrape-fediverse](https://github.com/simonw/scrape-fediverse) – Git scrapers for scraping the fediverse
 - [codecrafters-io/build-your-own-x](https://github.com/codecrafters-io/build-your-own-x) – Master programming by recreating your favorite technologies from scratch.
 - [nanotee/nvim-lua-guide](https://github.com/nanotee/nvim-lua-guide) – A guide to using Lua in Neovim